- Home

 Different policies feature varying waiting periods depending on the nature of coverage.
 Here's a glimpse into the three most common ones:

-- Accidents: These often have the shortest waiting periods, typically one day to 14 days.
+- Accidents: These have the shortest waiting periods, from none at all (Lemonade, MetLife, Embrace) up to 14 days.

 - Illnesses: Policies covering illnesses usually have a 14-day waiting period.

-- Orthopedic Conditions: The waiting periods may extend beyond 6 months for conditions like hip dysplasia.
+- Orthopedic Conditions: Waits range from 14 days (Spot, ASPCA) to 6 months (Embrace and others) for conditions like hip dysplasia.

 Is There Pet Insurance Without a Waiting Period?